 Length of printed cotton with an all-over geometric pattern of contiguous orange parallelograms of various sizes on an off-white ground.

 Why is this in our collection?

-With the creation of Eclat, a vibrant screen-printed textile for drapery and upholstery, Anni Albers delves into the art of screenprinting.
-This was a new textile-making direction for the designer brought about by experimentation with lithography in the mid-1960s.
-At that time her husband was asked to work at the Tamarind Lithographic Workshop in Los Angeles, where the head of the workshop, June Wayne, encouraged her to try lithography.
-She experienced a newfound expressive quality in the medium, and by the 1970s printmaking had become her primary focus.
+With the creation of Eclat, a vibrant screenprinted textile for drapery and upholstery, weaver and artist Anni Albers delved into the art of screenprinting.
+This was a new textile-making direction for the designer, brought about by her experimentation with lithography in the mid-1960s.
+At that time, her husband was asked to work at the Tamarind Lithography Workshop in Los Angeles, where the head of the workshop, June Wayne, encouraged her to try lithography.
+Albers experienced a newfound expressive quality in the medium and, by the 1970s, printmaking had become her primary focus.
 This knowledge of printmaking, as well as her passion for the techniques, no doubt impacted her subsequent textiles designs.
-Like other well-known works by... more
+Like... more